Kinyugo/odewel/README.md

 :magic_wand: This is where the magic happens :magic_wand:

-`weights_loader_fn` is a function that takes in the name of the sub-model and a list of strings representing the missing weights and returns a dictionary mapping weight names to tensors.
+`weights_loader_fn` is a function that takes in the name of the sub-model and a list of strings representing the missing weights and returns a dictionary mapping weight names to weights.
 This is where you get to decide your pre-loading strategy, device, and data type.

 Here's an example of using `ShardedWeightsLoader` from the odewei library to define your `weights_loader_fn`: